-Romina Boccia focuses on federal spending and the national debt as the Grover M. Hermann fellow in federal budgetary affairs in the Roe Institute for Economic Policy Studies at The Heritage Foundation.
+Romina Boccia, a leading fiscal and economic expert at The Heritage Foundation, focuses on government spending and the national debt.
+She is Heritage’s Grover M. Hermann research fellow in federal budgetary affairs and deputy director of the think tank’s Roe Institute for Economic Policy Studies.

 Boccia received her master’s degree in economics from George Mason University (GMU) in Fairfax, Va.
-She also holds a Bachelor of Science degree in economics from GMU with a minor in data analysis.
-She was honored with the Richard J. Ernst Award for Scholastic Achievement.
+She also holds a bachelor of science degree in economics from GMU, with a concentration in data analysis.

-Boccia serves on the Foundation for Economic Education Alumni Board.
-Moreover, Boccia is a founding member and former president of Liberty Toastmasters, an organization to develop public speaking and leadership skills for the advancement of liberty.
+Boccia serves on the Foundation for Economic Education Alumni Board and is a founding member and former president of Liberty Toastmasters.

 Originally from Augsburg, Germany, Boccia currently resides with her husband in Clinton, Md.
 In her spare time, she is an avid hiker and rock climber.